monicahq/monica/README.md

 * Ability to record how your day went
 * Upload documents and photos
 * Export and import of data
-* Export a contact as vCard
+* Export contacts as vCards
 * Ability to define custom genders
 * Ability to define custom activity types
 * Ability to favorite contacts